 Bathe like royalty and experience the local longtime tradition of yumomi.

-The healing power of Kusatsu Hot Spring is so treasured that Japan’s first, eighth and 10th shoguns had shipped the thermal water to Edo Castle to bathe in it.
+The healing power of Kusatsu Onsen is so treasured that Japan’s first, eighth and 10th shoguns had its thermal water shipped all the way to Tokyo so they could bathe in it.
 The revered hot spring area in Gunma Prefecture is located just two and a half hours from Tokyo by car.

 The heart and soul of Kusatsu

-That’s why the locals of Kusatsu have developed the technique called yumomi.
-This describes the process of stirring bathwater using wide wooden planks in order to cool it down instead of adding cold water which would compromise the purity of it.
+That’s why the locals of Kusatsu have developed a technique called yumomi.
+This describes the process of stirring bathwater using wide wooden planks in order to cool it down instead of adding cold water which would compromise its purity.
 You can observe this local tradition at Netsu-no-yu, a local onsen next to Yubatake.